March 1504 lunar eclipse: Longitude

-Columbus was maybe the first to put into practice an idea proposed by Hipparchus, to use a lunar eclipse to determine one's geographical longitude.
+Columbus was perhaps the first to put into practice an idea proposed by Hipparchus, to use a lunar eclipse to determine one's geographical longitude.
 A lunar eclipse is visible across half the globe, and everyone sees it begin and end at the same moment.
 But the times when measured in the local solar time will differ, because everyone is in a different time zone.
 The local time is determined by observing the rise, culmination, or setting of the Sun.
 Now an almanac will predict an eclipse for some place at a certain geographical longitude at a specific local time there.
 The same event observed elsewhere will occur at a different clocktime.
 The difference in time is proportional to the difference in geographical longitude, by 15 degrees per hour.

-Columbus had no accurate means to determine how far he had travelled West on the globe.
+Columbus had no accurate means to determine how far he had travelled west on the globe.
 He observed the lunar eclipses of 15 September 1494 near Hispaniola (Dominican Republic), and that of 29 February 1504 from Jamaica.
 In the latter case he reported in his journal that Jamaica was 7 hours and 15 minutes from Cadiz in Spain - well on his way to China.
 However his site at Jamaica is actually at a longitude 4 hours 44 minutes from Cadiz.
 How Columbus could make such a large error of 21/2 hours remains puzzling, but D.W.
 Olson proposed a reconstruction.

 Columbus presumably used the Calendarium from Regiomontanus.
 This almanac gives the time of mid-eclipse at Nuremberg, but if Columbus erroneously interpreted the listed time as that of the beginning of the partial eclipse, then his 21/2h error could be explained.
 One can imagine that such false evidence confirmed Columbus in his belief he had reached China, overlooking the fact that he had reached a continent previously unknown to Europeans.